 TSH levels change inversely with how much thyroid hormone is in your body.
 Think of your pituitary gland as a thyroid thermometer:

-- Abnormally high TSH levels mean that your thyroid is underperforming.
+- Abnormally high TSH levels usually mean that your thyroid is underperforming.
 Your pituitary gland reacts to a lack of thyroid hormones by producing extra TSH to make up the difference.
 This is called hypothyroidism.

-- Low TSH levels mean that you’re producing too much thyroid hormone.
+- Low TSH levels usually mean that you’re producing too much thyroid hormone.
 Your pituitary gland responds accordingly by decreasing TSH production to get thyroid function under control.
 This is called hyperthyroidism.

 Let’s learn more about the range of TSH levels for different groups of people and what to do if your level is too high or too low.